 The Board meets monthly (except in August) in addition to any ad hoc Board meetings that may be required during the year.
 Non-Executive Directors communicate directly with Executive Directors between formal Board meetings as necessary.

 Each Committee has written terms of reference setting out its duties, authority and reporting responsibilities.
+Copies of all the Committee terms of reference are available on the Company’s website or on request from the Company Secretary.
 The terms of reference of each Committee are kept under continuous review to ensure they remain appropriate to the Group.
+Each Committee is comprised of three of the Non-Executive Directors of the Company.
+The Company Secretary is the secretary of each Committee.

 Audit Committee